John Kiriakou: Subsequent correspondence with journalists

+2012 indictment and subsequent conviction

 On January 23, 2012, Kiriakou was charged with disclosing classified information to journalists, including the name of a covert CIA officer and information revealing the role of another CIA employee, Deuce Martinez, in classified activities.
 In addition, Kiriakou was alleged to have lied to the CIA in order to have his book published.
 His criminal defense lawyer was Robert Trout.
-His other lawyer, Jesselyn Radack, told Politico that the government was wrong to deny Kiriakou's whistleblower status.
+Another member of his defense team, Jesselyn Radack, told Politico that the government was wrong to deny Kiriakou whistleblower status.

 According to PEN America:The specific charges were that in 2008, Kiriakou confirmed the name of a CIA officer—which was already well known to people in the human rights community, according to the Government Accountability Project—to someone who claimed to be writing a book about the agency's rendition practices.
 In a separate 2008 incident, Kiriakou gave a New York Times journalist the business card of a CIA agent who worked for a "private government contractor known for its involvement in torture."
 That agent had never been undercover and his contact information and affiliation with the CIA was already publicly available on the Internet.
 Kiriakou faced up to 45 years in prison and millions of dollars in legal fees for these charges.

 On April 5, 2012, Kiriakou was indicted for one count of violating the Intelligence Identities Protection Act, three counts of violating the Espionage Act, and one count of making false statements for allegedly lying to the Publications Review Board of the CIA.
-Kiriakou initially pleaded not guilty to all charges and was released on bail.

-Starting September 12, 2012, the District Court for the Eastern District of Virginia conducted closed Classified Information Procedures Act hearings in Kiriakou's case.
+He initially pleaded not guilty to all charges and was released on bail.
+Starting September 12, 2012, the District Court for the Eastern District of Virginia conducted a closed Classified Information Procedures Act hearing for Kiriakou's case.

 On October 22, 2012, Kiriakou agreed to plead guilty to one count of passing classified information to the media thereby violating the Intelligence Identities Protection Act; his plea deal spared journalists from testifying in a trial.
 All other charges were dropped.

-On January 25, 2013, Kiriakou was sentenced to 30 months in prison, making him the second CIA employee to be jailed for revealing classified material of CIA undercover identities in violation of the Intelligence Identities Protection Act (the first was Sharon Scranage, a CIA secretary who was arrested and convicted in 1985).
-In February 2013 New York Times reporter Scott Shane referenced the Kiriakou case when he told NPR that Obama's prosecutions of journalism-related leaking were having a chilling effect on coverage of national security issues.
+He was sentenced to 30 months in prison on January 25, 2013, making him the second CIA employee in history to be jailed for revealing classified material of CIA undercover identities in violation of the Intelligence Identities Protection Act.

-In January 2013, Bruce Riedel, a former CIA analyst and intelligence adviser to Barack Obama, sent the President a letter signed by eighteen other CIA veterans urging that Kiriakou's sentence be commuted.